BrandBacker Member

 Santa Cruz Island

-Santa Cruz Island provides one of the best diving experiences in California and certainly one of the best in The Channel Islands.
-Santa Cruz Island is the largest and most interesting of all 8 islands in the chain.
+One of the best places to go scuba diving in all of California, if not all of The Channel Islands, is on Santa Cruz Island.
+The island of Santa Cruz is the largest and most fascinating of the group of eight islands.
 Coming in at 24 miles in length, it has a pristine coastline, thriving wildlife, mountain ranges, and several diverse plants.
-Part of the island is owned by Nature Conservancy, a non-profit dedicated to preserving certain plant and animal species.
-The rest is owned by the National Park Service.
 You can visit either part of the island, so long as you comply with the rules laid out by their respective owners.

 In addition to the amazing cave system that is present under the water, there are also a ton of marine mammals to see while you are on the island.
 The area has been visited by over 28 species of whales and dolphins.
 Over the course of the year, 17 of those species are seen frequently.
 For that reason, this diving location is a prime destination for divers who love to see wildlife.